 The rates of diabetes, obesity, fatty liver, metabolic syndrome and other dietary diseases have skyrocketed in the last several decades, and there is a definite association between the dramatic increase in these conditions and the introduction of the low fat dietary guidelines.
-Although this would probably come as a surprise to most Canadians, we now know that the the current low fat guidelines were never supported by evidence.
+The main problem with the current dietary guidelines is that low quality, high carbohydrate filler foods such as refined starch and sugar are pushed as the foundation of the diet.
+For the vast majority of the population, these mostly empty filler foods add calories with minimal nutrition.
+Although this would probably come as a surprise to most Canadians, we now know that the current low fat guidelines were never supported by evidence.

 When we learned that Health Canada was to begin open consultation about the Food Guide, we submitted this letter with 190 signatures from concerned Canadian physicians and allied health providers.

 Following Health Canada's proposed changes to the Food Guide, we submitted this rebuttal letter and submitted a revised version of the initial open letter, now with 717 signatures.

 We received this response to our rebuttal letter from the Health Minister, the Honourable Ginette Petitpas Taylor, which does not address our concerns about the inadequacies of the Food Guide and the 'evidence base'.

 Our latest reply to the Health Minister's letter in which we note the failure to address our ongoing concerns, and highlight flaws in their 'evidence base'.
 Despite asking for a meeting to review our concerns, we have received no further response.

 The information we collected was only added to the open letter to Health Canada.
 The letter was also shared with media.